Metro Blue Line Extension (Minnesota): Realignment

 On March 11, 2021, the Metropolitan Council and Hennepin County released revised potential route options for the proposed Blue Line Extension.
 The proposed new routes retained the northern part of the original alignment and still terminated at Target Field in downtown Minneapolis.
 However, they offered several different paths through north Minneapolis, and (unlike the original plan) all bypassed the suburb of Golden Valley.
 They avoided BNSF right-of-way by using Bottineau Boulevard.
 At the south end of the extension, the routes used various combinations of surface streets, including Broadway Avenue, Lowry Avenue, and Washington Avenue.

-The decision to realign the route was driven by concerns over negotiations with BNSF, a situation the Metropolitan Council experienced previously with the Southwest LRT alignment.
+The decision to realign the route was driven by concerns over negotiations with BNSF, a situation the Metropolitan Council experienced previously with the Metro Green Line Extension alignment.
 In that project, Hennepin County planners changed preliminary plans from relocating freight rail to colocating freight rail, resulting in planning delays.
 The resultant route led to extensive construction delays, cost overruns, and allegations of fraud and mismanagement for the Metropolitan Council, with some arguing Hennepin County's choice of route was the driving factor behind ballooning costs.

 In April 2022, the Metropolitan Council released a route modification report outlining engineering and engagement done to identify the full route.
 This included assessing property impacts, population density, walkshed, and future opportunities for property development.
 Following the release of this report, the city engaged with the public from April 18, 2022 to May 27, 2022 to assess opinions on the more detailed route.
 During this process, many residents expressed concerns with light rail trains running north on Lyndale Avenue, west of Interstate 94.
 As a result, project staff recommended two alternatives for trains going northbound on Washington Avenue instead: one that used land directly east of Interstate 94 to connect to Washington Avenue, and one that used 10th Avenue North to connect to Washington Avenue.
 While some North Loop residents favored the former alignment, in August 2023 project staff recommended an alignment that would have light rail trains run along east on 10th Avenue and north on Washington Avenue, instead of north on Lyndale Avenue.
 This routing was later approved, moving design planning forward.

 In August 2024, the Metropolitan Council began the process of municipal consent, where each city along the route makes comments and requests changes based on more advanced design documents.
 In this process, a "no" vote does not deny the project going through a municipality, rather, it simply requires the Metropolitan Council to review a list of requests that a municipality would need in order to vote "yes."
 All cities along the route approved the plans, with Minneapolis getting commitments from project staff to add a new station at the corner of Washington Avenue and West Broadway Avenue and Robbinsdale getting the downtown Robbinsdale station moved to the north side of 40th Avenue and Bottineau Boulevard.